Kichi779/Spotify-Streaming-Bot/README.md

 -I do not recommend changing the time sleep settings in the program, it is guaranteed to be slow, I tried to make it behave like a real person

 # Stars ⭐
 - Proxy system.
-Each account is connected with a proxy / 50 Star ⭐ ❌
+Each account is connected with a proxy / 150 Star ⭐ ❌
-- Accounts like the song, follow the account and loop / 100 Star ⭐⭐❌
-- Automatically creates accounts and starts listening with created accounts / 150 Star ⭐⭐⭐❌

 # ⚠️Legal⚠️